Synaptic Package Manager

 a simple Perl script which performs a task similar to RedHat's up2date or autorpm

-a simple tool for the execution of tasks.
+BitBake is a simple tool for the execution of tasks.
 It is derived from Portage, which is the package management system used by the Gentoo Linux distribution.
-It is most commonly used to build packages, and is used as the basis of the OpenEmbedded project
+It is most commonly used to build packages, and is used as the basis of the OpenEmbedded project.

 bpkg is a utility that automates the entire process of converting source packages into binary packages.
 It is similar to CheckInstall but goes further by using heuristics to automate as much as possible of the entire source package download and install process.
 It has auto-detection for Arch Linux, Slackware, Red Hat, Gentoo and SuSE.